smtiitm/Fastspeech2_HS/README.md

 ## Vocoder
 For generating WAV files from mel-spectrograms, you can use a vocoder of your choice.
 One popular option is the [HIFIGAN](https://github.com/jik876/hifi-gan) vocoder (Clone this repo and put it in the current working directory).
 Please refer to the documentation of the vocoder you choose for installation and usage instructions.

-(**We have used the HIFIGAN vocoder and have provided Vocoder for few languages in the Vocoders_latest folder.
-Make sure to adjust the path in the inference file.**)
+(**We have used the HIFIGAN vocoder and have provided Vocoder for few languages in the Vocoder folder.
+If needed, make sure to adjust the path in the inference file.**)

 ## Usage